sombreroron/backup/README.md

 * UpdatePartTask and UpdateTask events are used to notify the job of task status changes.

-## Assumptions

-### Download

-* Export api streams data as a zip containing all data
-* Export api supports defining chunk size
-* Current solution downloads all chunks before proceeding to the upload.
-Should be optimized to stream chunks to the upload step.

-### Upload

-* Data storage supports multi part upload
-* Data storage returns checksum of uploaded files
-* Only upload part is implemented, upload completion is missing
-* DB storage is used instead of a storage, in order to save time, same db is used for storage and backup metadata

-## Tech Stack

-* DB - Writes are infrequent and data is small, MongoDB should be sufficient with a potential to scale.
-At a large scale, a write optimized database such as Cassandra can be considered.
-* Event Handler - Kafka is used as a message broker, chosen for its high throughput and fault tolerance.

 ## Not Implemented

-### Retry mechanism

-Easily implemented by re-running the job, skipping each step that was already completed and retrying steps that failed.

 ### Size limit